solid red star

 Potency

-Cannabinoids, especially THC, are not shelf-stable and degrade over time, Exposure to light, heat, or humid conditions will speed up this aging process and slowly (or quickly) degrade your THC, dry out your flower, and let your precious trichomes fall to the bottom of the bag.
+Cannabinoids, especially THC, are not shelf-stable and degrade over time.
+Exposure to light, heat, or humid conditions will speed up this aging process and slowly (or quickly) degrade your THC, dry out your flower, and let your precious trichomes fall to the bottom of the bag.

-Four main factors affect cannabis degradation.
+There are four main factors that affect cannabis freshness and degradation.

 The best containers for storing cannabis